We Couldn’t Do This Without You

 - Pam Reisinger, CMP, director of meetings: questions relating to room set-up and audiovisual equipment needed for your program.
 (312.205.8026)

-To facilitate communication between AALL headquarters and the dozens of program speakers, we will establish a forum (listserv) for the 2018 Annual Meeting & Conference.
-As a speaker, you are automatically subscribed to this forum (am-spkr), where you will receive notices and information to help you meet your deadlines and prepare for our meeting.
+To facilitate communication between AALL headquarters and the dozens of program speakers, we will establish a forum (listserv) for the 2019 Annual Meeting & Conference.
+As a speaker, you will be subscribed to this forum, where you will receive notices and information to help you meet your deadlines and prepare for our meeting.

 Many administrative details need to be completed prior to your presentation in Baltimore to help make this experience pleasant and successful for everyone.

-- July 10 — Last day AALL staff will be in the Chicago office before heading to Baltimore
+- July 9 — Last day AALL staff will be in the Chicago office before heading to Washington, DC

-- July 14-17 — American Association of Law Libraries 111th Annual Meeting & Conference, Baltimore Convention Center
+- July 13-16 — American Association of Law Libraries 112th Annual Meeting & Conference, Washington Convention Center

 The following standard set-up will be provided in each program room for presenters: